The Fresh Hell of a Poetry Recital

 Not as well as one might hope, you see, try as I might I don’t find groups of professional writers or semi-professional writers, or for that matter, dedicated amateurs who want to learn and grow.
 No, I get to meet an entirely different yet common species.

 The coffee house is small, personal and quite pleasant.
 The invitation was received and the travel arrangements made.
 My days of preparation were about to come to a head as I enter into another haven of those in love with the written word.

-A small group of about eight women are arranged within chairs, overstuffed, out dated, the fabric worn and disheveled.
+A small group of about eight women is arranged within chairs, overstuffed, outdated, the fabric worn and disheveled.
 The chairs were not doing so good either.
-Looking from one curiosity to the next I wondered if in fact this was a group intent on expanding the arts or, as I first thought, a selection of homeless women who might rob and kill me for any number of reasons.
+Looking from one curiosity to the next I wondered if in fact, this was a group intent on expanding the arts or, as I first thought, a selection of homeless women who might rob and kill me for any number of reasons.